 Sometimes the custodial parent decides to move with a child.
 However, such relocation may deprive the non-custodial parent of regular parenting time with the child, even if the move is for a very good reason.
 Relocation may also deprive the child of access to the non-custodial parent.

 Many child custody orders and agreements address relocation.
 Either the judge orders, or the parents agree, that the custodial parent must remain within a limited geographical region (e.g. the Borough of Manhattan or within New York City).
 If your child custody order does not address relocation, the custodial parent will have to ask the court for permission to relocate.
 And, even if there is a right to move in the agreement, it is a good idea to work out a new parenting time arrangement with the non-custodial parent or seek a court order to ensure the move is approved by the court.
-The court will then decide whether the relocation is in the best interest of the child.
-In making this decision, the court will look at the following:
+The court will decide whether the relocation is in the best interest of the child.
+In making this decision, the court will consider the following:

 - Each parent’s reasons for seeking the relocation or fighting against the relocation;